moverval/go-spf/README.md

 ## Errors

 All custom error types can be seen in `errors.go`.
-If an error get's thrown, it most of the time the issuers fault, but errors can also occur if a dns record could not be resolved.
+If an error get's thrown, it is most of the time the issuers fault, but errors can also occur if a dns record could not be resolved.

 Examples of errors: